 - Computer Science Technical Elective Requirements:

-In addition to the core courses, at least 24 additional units in computer science or computer science-related courses with an S, M, T or A suffix of which at least one must be a systems (S) course and at least one must be a machine (M) or application (A) course.
+In addition to the core courses, at least 24 additional units in computer science or computer science-related courses with an S, M, T or A suffix must be taken, of which at least one must be a systems (S) course and at least one must be a machine (M) or application (A) course.
 Students may use up to 6 units of approved independent work (CSE 400E, CSE 497-CSE 499) as part of their computer science electives.
-Such independent work can be classified as S, M, T or A with approval.
+Such independent work can be classified as S, M, T or A, with approval.

 - Math Requirements: